japper83/QRadar-RSS-extension-/README.md

 ```
  ~/QradarApps/com.me.myApp.1.0.0/qradar_appfw_venv/bin/pip install feedparser
 ```
-Feedparser will now be avalable for the Python virtual environment.
+Feedparser will now be available for the Python virtual environment.
 The Python Modules must be present in the src_deps folder if the app is deployed on QRadar.
 Use pip2tgz to convert the python module in a tar.gz file.

 Example:
 ```